Cortex: A Compiler for Recursive Deep Learning Models: Introduction

 Vendor libraries, however, have disadvantages in terms of \emph{model coverage} and \emph{development effort}.
 As these libraries are highly optimized, implementing them is a very intensive process.
 They, therefore, contain implementations only for the most commonly used models and kernels.
 For example, cuDNN contains implementations for the LSTM and GRU models, but not for the less commonly used TreeLSTM and MV-RNN models.

 Moreover, each kernel in a vendor library is optimized \emph{in isolation}.
-This often precludes optimizations such as \emph{kernel fusion} (combining multiple kernel calls into a single call) that has proven quite beneficial~\cite{bert_training1}. \emph{Model persistence} (persisting in fast on-chip memory any model parameters that are reused in every iteration of a recursive or iterative model) is another important optimization~\cite{deepcpu, grnn, persistent_rnns}.
+This often precludes optimizations such as \emph{kernel fusion} (combining multiple kernel calls into a single call) that have proven quite beneficial~\cite{bert_training1}. \emph{Model persistence} (persisting any model parameters that are reused in every iteration of a recursive or iterative model in fast on-chip memory) is another important optimization~\cite{deepcpu, grnn, persistent_rnns}.
 But exploiting such reuse is difficult when using vendor libraries, especially on accelerators such as GPUs with manually managed caches~\cite{cnn_reuse, tc, tvm}.
 These difficulties also hold for frameworks such as Nimble~\cite{nimble}, which relies on auto-tuned implementations of individual kernels.

 In this work, instead of relying on vendor libraries or auto-tuned kernels, we propose a compiler-based approach, which enables us to perform optimizations such kernel fusion and model persistence.
 While there is past work that compiles common feed forward models, applying this approach to \emph{recursive} models has the following challenges: